 Selecting Restart SmartBars from the Mode Settings Menu starts the process of collecting a reference trace again.
-You will remain in either Fast Scan or Signal Resolution Mode, whichever one you initially started with.
-To switch to the other mode, select SmartBars again from the Mode Menu.
+Depending on which was selected (Fast Scan or Signal Resolution) the mode will continue to be used.
+To switch to the other mode, select SmartBars again from the Mode Menu again.